Schools Performances

 Time: 7pm

-Performance on Thu 19 Feb includes a post show Q&A and is an AUSLAN Performance.
+Performance on Thu 19 Feb includes a post-show Q&A and will be Auslan interpreted.

 Venue: Studio Underground, State Theatre Centre of WA